dartmouth-dltg/aspace_content_warnings/README.md

 ArchivesSpace Content Warnings
 =============================

-## Note: In Testing & Development Phase
-This plugin is currently in the beta phase, so please test first with non-production systems & data.
-Please use the branch specific to your version of ArchivesSpace
+Please use the release specific to your version of ArchivesSpace
-- main => ASpace v3.1.0 & v3.1.1
-- as320 => Aspace v3.2.0
-- as330 => Aspace v3.3.0 & v3.3.1

 ## Getting started

 This plugin has been tested with ArchivesSpace versions 3.1.1+.

-Unzip the latest release of the plugin to your ArchivesSpace plugins directory:
+Unzip the correct release of the plugin to your ArchivesSpace plugins directory:

      $ cd /path/to/archivesspace/plugins